MarteXcoin-documentation/Documentation/masternode/How-to-create-Manual-MarteXd-Masternode-Linux-VPS.md

 ## **BEFORE YOU BEGIN**

   Acess your masternode.
-Create one folder past per masternode instance that you will create.
+Create one folder to the masternode instance that you will create.

   Example: `~mkdir .MXT`